-We all know individuals who think and act differently that sometimes make us judge and feel discouraged about wanting to be with them.
+We all know individuals who think and act differently, and they sometimes make us judge and feel discouraged about wanting to be with them.
 It could be a family member, a friend, or someone we know.
 Admittedly, we somehow think about the lack of connection due to some weird stuff that the particular individuals used to do.
 The seriousness, arrogance, and aloofness make us wonder why we are spending time with those people in the first place.
 But instead of thinking ways to ditch individuals, who are practically different, why not try and understand the nature of introverts?
 Why not instead of continuously complaining about how hard it is to get along with them, we allow ourselves to learn to care for them?

 Accept Them For Who They Are

 Introverts know that they are different from others and they accept that.
 These people know their personality and set limits as to where they should or shouldn’t be.
 It’s not as if they always choose to be like that at all times.
-Most of them wish to become more social and healthy like any other people.
+Most of them wish to become more social and healthy like any other person.
 Therefore, there’s not a thing that will allow others to outgrow them just because society thinks they are different from the rest.
 But before introverts grow and become the person they want to be, extroverts need to do something for them.
 They need to help introverts cherish their personality and unique traits.

 Acknowledge Them For Their Positive Aspects